netdata/netdata/docs/store/change-metrics-storage.md

 space.
 If you want to migrate a child node from its legacy dbengine instance to the multihost dbengine instance, you must delete the instance's directory, which is located in `/var/cache/netdata/MACHINE_GUID/dbengine`, after stopping the Agent.

+## Scaling dedicated parent nodes

+When you use streaming in medium to large infrastructures, you can have potentially millions of metrics per second reaching each parent node.
+In the lab we have reliably collected 1 million metrics/sec with 16cores and 32GB RAM.

+Our suggestion for scaling parents is to have them running on dedicated VMs, using a maximum of 50% of cpu, and ensuring you have enough RAM for the desired retention.
+When your infrastructure can lead a parent to exceed these characteristics, split the load to multiple parents that do not communicate with each other.
+With each child sending data to only one of the parents, you can still have replication, high availability, and infrastructure level observability via the Netdata Cloud UI.